2022 Papua New Guinean general election: Preliminary results

 Prime Minister James Marape and his Deputy Prime Minister John Rosso were easily re-elected to Parliament: The former obtained 66.8% of the votes from the first count in his constituency of Tari and the second 50.09% of the votes at the first count in his constituency of Lae.
 The Leader of the Parliamentary Opposition, Patrick Pruaitch (leader of the National Alliance Party), was beaten in his Aitape-Lumi constituency, which he had represented in Parliament from 2002.
-National People's Congress candidate, Anderson Mise, won this seat.
-Peter O'Neill (leader of the National People's Congress), another major opposition figure and former Prime Minister, was re-elected in his constituency of Ialibu-Pangia.
+People's National Congress candidate, Anderson Mise, won this seat.
+Peter O'Neill (leader of the People's National Congress), another major opposition figure and former Prime Minister, was re-elected in his constituency of Ialibu-Pangia.

-The Minister of Agriculture John Simon (Pangu Pati) was defeated in his constituency of Maprik, in the 26th round of vote counting, by the candidate of the National People's Congress, Gabriel Kapris, former Minister of Commerce and Industries.
+The Minister of Agriculture John Simon (Pangu Pati) was defeated in his constituency of Maprik, in the 26th round of vote counting, by the candidate of the People's National Congress, Gabriel Kapris, former Minister of Commerce and Industries.
 Former Prime Minister Sir Julius Chan (People's Progress Party) was re-elected governor and MP for the province of New Ireland, in the first count with 54.7% of the vote.
 Another former prime minister, Paias Wingti (People's Democratic Movement), lost his post as governor of the Western Highlands province and as a member of parliament.

 While Parliament had no female MPs during the 2017-2022 legislature, two candidates were successful in the 2022 election.
-The economist Rufina Peter (National People's Congress) was elected MP and Governor of the Central Province; defeating the incumbent, Robert Agarobe (Pangu Pati).
+The economist Rufina Peter (People's National Congress) was elected MP and Governor of the Central Province; defeating the incumbent, Robert Agarobe (Pangu Pati).
 Kessy Sawang (People First Party) won the Rai Coast Constituency.

 Allan Marat (Melanesian Liberal Party), a figure in the fight against corruption, MP since 2002 and former Deputy Prime Minister and Attorney General, was beaten by only three votes in his constituency of Rabaul.
 He obtained, 49.99% against 50.01% for his opponent Graham Rumet of Pangu Pati.
 This was the closest result in the history of Papua New Guinea's parliamentary elections.

 Michael Marum, former coach of the Papua New Guinea rugby league team, was elected governor and MP for the province of East New Britain.
 William Nakin, Member of Parliament for Bougainville-North for the National Alliance Party, was re-elected post-mortem, having died on 12 July during the ballot.

+Seats changing hands

 Aftermath

 Following the elections, Marape was re-elected prime minister unopposed.